workgit-code/PWA-app-ITSpace/README.md

-Setup after cloning the repo
+### Setup the project after cloning the repo

--> IT-SPACE-APP (React app that represent a MVP of a modern learning platform in the IT area)
+## IT-SPACE-APP (React app that represent a MVP of a modern learning platform in the IT area)
 1) Go to the project folder inside it-space-app
 > cd duo23-pwa/it-space-app/
 2) Install npm depencies